SimpleDataLabsInc/prophecy-docs/docs/architecture/architecture.md

 ![Arch_Diagram](./img/arch_snowflake.png)

-Notice the data provider (eg Snowflake) matches up to a Fabric.
+Notice the data provider (e.g. Snowflake) matches up to a Fabric.
 For another scenario, consider the same architecture diagram where the Fabric connects to a Databricks SQL warehouse instead of Snowflake.

 ### Spark